open-voice-interoperability/website/site/content/ambassadors/_index.md

     imageUrl: /img/open-voice-network-ovn-ambassador-donald-buckley-portrait.jpg
     text: >-
-      As Chief Marketing Officer of Showtime Networks Inc., Donald Buckley led marketing for powerhouse programming Homeland, Billions, Shameless, Ray Donovan, The Chi, Escape at Dannemora, City on a Hill, and dozens of other series, limited series and films.
-Buckley also oversaw marketing for Showtime Sports and Showtime Documentary Films.
-He built and led the cross-disciplinary marketing organization that launched Showtime's
+      As Chief Marketing Officer of Showtime Networks Inc., Donald Buckley led marketing for series including Homeland, Billions and Shameless, Showtime Sports and Showtime Documentary Films.
+He created and led the marketing organization that launched Showtime's Streaming OTT service in 2015.
-      Streaming OTT service in 2015, designed its strategic positioning and helped drive its subscriber growth well beyond launch projections.
-      Previously, as Warner Bros.
-Pictures' Senior Vice President, Interactive Marketing, Buckley founded its Interactive Marketing department, and co-founded Warner Bros.
-Online.
-Among the hundreds of movies released during Buckley's tenure were the Oceans 11, The Matrix, Harry Potter and The Dark Knight franchises.
-Buckley is a member of the Academy of Motion Picture Arts and Sciences and the Television Academy of Arts and Sciences.
-      He is currently advisor to a number of voice-tech, gaming, content, social, data security, app development and research startups.
+      Previously, as Warner Bros.'
+SVP, Interactive Marketing, Buckley founded its Interactive Marketing department.
+Among the hundreds of movies released during Buckley's tenure were the Harry Potter and The Dark Knight franchises.
+He is a member of the Academy of Motion Picture Arts and Sciences and the Television Academy of Arts and Sciences and currently advisor to a number of media companies and startups in voice-tech, gaming, TV, content, social, data security, app development and research.
   - heading: 'Vicki Cantrell, Chief Executive Officer of Vendors in Partnership'
     imageUrl: /img/ovn_vicki_cantrell.png
     text: >-